 The start of a new year is often a time of reflection and consideration.
 We like to reflect on the year that’s just been, and consider how we can improve and grow as individuals in the following twelve months.
-Not only is January 2020 the start of a new year, but it’s especially prominent with being the start of a new decade.
+Not only is January 2021 the start of a new year, but it’s especially prominent given the immense challenges we have faced in 2020 and the uncertainty we are all facing as we look to the year ahead.

 New Year’s Resolutions are a great way to set out your intentions for the year, and start yourself on a path that you may not have considered before.
-If you are struggling to think of your resolutions this year, we have some ideas to help you improve your overall wellbeing.
+If you are struggling to think of your resolutions this year, we have some ideas to help you improve your overall wellbeing – all of which are easy to try even if you are beginning the year in lockdown.
 Following just one, or a few of these resolutions with help you feel more motivated, clear your mind, relax you and give you that boost of energy that will be needed for the next twelve months.

 Meditation is one of the simplest, but most effective forms of self-care you can do.
 It has proven benefits to your health, wellbeing and mindfulness including stress and anxiety relief, pain relief, aids sleep and improves your attention span.
 The purpose of meditating is to clear your head of the thoughts and feelings that are negatively impacting your life.
 It is your time to let go of anything holding you back.